harrymchugh/pinns/containers/README.md

 Docker can expose GPUs attached to the host system by adding additional arguments to docker run.

-Please note that the nvidia-container-toolkit must be installed on the host system.
+Please note that the NVIDIA-container-toolkit must be installed on the host system.

 ```
-docker run --gpus all <docker args>
+docker run --gpus <docker args>
 ```

 Apptainer can expose GPUs attached to the host system by running the `--nv` flag to the apptainer run command.